How does rogaine work?

 Rogaine only works for certain types of hair loss and that is only if you never miss a beat in applying the application onto the scalp where it is needed most.
 Sadly rogaine does not work for everyone.

 Results show up in 4 to 6 months of consistent application as directed.

 For those of who rogaine does work for, you might not grow back the entire head of hair that was lost even if used regularly.
 This is based on clinical studies.

 Why or how rogaine works to grow hair in the first place is very unclear it could be due to blood circulation improved on the scalp to the hair follicles that will help to produce hair regrowth.

 Another reason could very well be due to rogaine stimulating the scalp to keep the hair growth phase for a longer period of time than usual and that rogaine is very capable of enlarging the hair follicles to create more scalp coverage helping in the appearance of hair growth.

 The best types of hair loss that rogaine does work best on are usually people who have hereditary family genetic caused hair loss.
-This would be areas for men that are at the back of the head just under the crown and for women dealing with female pattern baldness areas such as on the top of their heads.
+This would be areas for men that are at the back of the head just under the crown.

 Rogaine is not intended to work on receding hair lines at the front of your scalp.
 This is an area that rogaine is not expected to work on.